-In recent years, we’ve seen Kylie Jenner wear an nWo Wolfpac shirt — even if she had no idea if she knew what the shirt meant — and John Cena host major televised awards shows and even the Ellen show in April 2019.
+In recent years, we’ve seen Kylie Jenner wear a nWo Wolfpac shirt — even if she had no idea if she knew what the shirt meant — and John Cena host major televised awards shows and even the Ellen show in April 2019.
 Meanwhile, Dwayne “The Rock” Johnson has arguably been the world’s biggest movie star for the last few years.
-It is clear that wrestling is not only a mainstream form of entertainment but one that attracts followers from all walks of life.
+Wrestling is not only a mainstream form of entertainment but one that attracts followers from all walks of life.

 Below is a list of 15 famous people who you may not have known were wrestling fans.
 The extent of their fandom varies from person to person, but the key is these entertainers “get it” the way that you and I do.
 And this is without factoring in commonly-discussed famous fans like David Arquette, Andy Kaufman, Freddy Prinze Jr., Drew Carey, or the anchors of Weekend Update from Saturday Night Live.

 Late last year, when appearing on The Graham Norton Show in the UK alongside John Cena, Matthew McConaughey attempted to get on the same page as Cena and may have let out more than he intended.
 By doing such, McConaughey surprised John by talking about his hatred of Skandar Akbar as a kid and how that led him to get thrown out of a wrestling show!
 This interaction is shown below for your amusement.

 2) Melissa Joan Hart